adamConnerSax/knit-haskell/Readme.md

 * If you use knit-haskell via an installed executable, it will find the templates that cabal installs.
-But if you use from a local build directory and use "cabal new-" or "cabal v2-" style commands, you will need to run the executable via some "cabal v2-" command as well, e.g., "cabal v2-run" otherwise the templates--installed in the nix-style-build store--won't be found.
+But if you use from a local build directory and use "cabal new-" or "cabal v2-" style commands, you will need to run the executable via some "cabal v2-" command as well, e.g., "cabal v2-run" (but not "cabal v2-exec") otherwise the templates--installed in the nix-style-build store--won't be found.
 * Though you can theoretically output to any format Pandoc can write--and it would be great to add some output formats!--some features only work with some output formats.